 Myddleton Grange Residents Association

-The project also aims to protect their young residents from gang-related attacks and offer a safe and friendly environment for teenagers to learn important life skills.
+Myddleton Grange Residents community youth project aims to reduce anti-social behaviours in young people and also to project young residents from gang-related attacks.
+They want to offer a safe and friendly environment for teenagers to learn important life skills.

 The Axis Foundation answered the association’s plea to help make their estate a safer environment for all – by donating an initial £1,000 to cover thirty-two hours of a qualified youth worker’s time.

 The donation to the Myddleton Grange Youth Project will contribute to a variety of activities for children aged 10-19, through 2 three hour weekly sessions, as well as weekend residential adventure schemes for older children.

 Around 35 children use the youth project, half of whom are under 15, and while they are occupied the entire estate of around 400 households feel the benefit.